 Designed for busy adults like you, the online Bachelor of Professional Studies and Comprehensive Major in Organizational Leadership and Communication (OLC) degree provides the practical knowledge and professional skills you need to advance your career in a wide variety of settings, including:

 - Private business

 - Nonprofit organizations

 The program’s curriculum focuses on communication, business, management, leadership, and information literacy, with an emphasis on using these skills in real-world settings.
 As a graduate equipped with the broad-based professional skills today’s employers seek, you will be well positioned to compete for, and succeed in, leadership and management roles within virtually any organization.

 For whom is the program intended?

 The program is aimed primarily at working adults and nontraditional learners who are seeking to complete their degrees or earn a new degree to advance their careers.
 Working parents, professionals, and veterans will find the flexibility of online courses to be especially convenient.

 What are the admission requirements?

 The online Bachelor of Professional Studies in Organizational Leadership and Communication is a degree completion program designed for adult learners who already have an associate degree.
-You may be eligible for admission to this program if you have completed an associate of arts or associate of science degree from UW Colleges or at least 60 semester credits of transferable coursework with a 2.0 or better grade point average (GPA).
+You may be eligible for admission to this program if you have completed an associate of arts or associate of science degree from UW Colleges or approximately 60 credits of transferable general education coursework with a 2.0 or better grade point average (GPA).